Jubilation as Tinubu Approves Establishment of New Court of Appeal, Location Emerges

 Source: Twitter

-Governor Abiodun expressed the confidence that the development will bring "quicker dispensation of justice" for the people of the state and that it would relieve the burden of loads on the shoulders of the "Ibadan Division" of the court and "strengthen the foundation of fairness in our dear state."
+Governor Abiodun expressed the confidence that the development would bring "quicker dispensation of justice" for the people of the state and that it would relieve the burden of loads on the shoulders of the "Ibadan Division" of the court and "strengthen the foundation of fairness in our dear state."

 Abiodun promises to uphold justice

-Abiodun noted that justice remains the "bedrock of every prosperous society" and promised that his administration would continue to give adequate support to the judiciary, saying he would prioritise the judicial officers' welfare as well as enhance their efficiency with adequate provisions.
+Abiodun noted that justice remains the "bedrock of every prosperous society" and promised that his administration would continue to give adequate support to the judiciary.

 He vowed to uphold the integrity of the legal system, defend the judiciary's independence and "entrench democratic ideals" for the development and growth of the state.